jeromevdl/aws-permissions-boundaries-builder-session/permission-boundary/build.md

 ![login-page](./images/pb-scenario.png)

 As the administrator for an AWS account hosting multiple production applications, you've been tasked with creating a new administrator role to delegate some of your responsibilities.
 This new role will be responsible for doing all the administration on the resources for the **Ares Mission**.
 The diagram above showcases the two applications currently being hosted in the AWS account and their associated resources.
-Currently there is only one application related to the Ares Mission but there is a plan to migrate three more applications for this mission by the end of the year.
+Currently there is one application but additional applications are planned.
 The new role should account for current and future Ares Mission applications to reduce your overhead and friction with the web administrators.

 The web administrators for the Ares Mission should have permissions to create and administer resources related to that mission.
 This means they should be able to: